mork-optimization/mork/docs/examples/TSP.md

   return distance;
 }
 ```

-> 🙋 *FAQ: If both methods should return the same value, why have two implementations?*
-By using both implementations, the framework can validate when running in Validation mode
-that the implementation is correct, and that incremental score calculation works as expected,
-without slowing down execution when running in Performance mode.
+Note that the `recalculateScore()` method is not updating the distance attribute, but returning the calculated value.
+Moreover, both method names can be changed to `getDistance()` and `recalculateDistance()` respectively, to better reflect the nature of the problem.

+!!! question "Why have two implementations?"
+    The first method should be used when the solution is not modified, and the objective function is requested.
+    This way, the objective function is calculated only once, and the result is cached.
+    The second method is used when the solution is modified, and the objective function must be recalculated.
+    In the next section, we will see how to update the objective function when the solution is modified incrementally.

-### Moving methods
+### Move methods

-The solution class must have the necessary methods to operate and edit a solution.
-In this case, since it is a path,
+While the solution class may contain all the necessary methods to operate and edit a solution,
+when the number of possible operations increases we can end with an extremely big, complex and unmaintainable class.
+In this case, we can split the solution class into different classes, each one containing a set of operations.
+For example, we can create a class responsible for inserting new nodes, and another one for swapping nodes
-methods to exchange the order of two locations (classic interchange movement), to establish a position in the path of a
+(exchange the order of two locations, classic interchange movement), etc.

-specific location (classic interchange movement), or even to randomize a path make sense for the TSP.
+In this example, we will implement all required methods inside the solution class, and in a later section we will refactor the code to use neighborhoods and movements. swap and insert movements.
 ```
    /**
     * Shuffle route